Offices in the Polish–Lithuanian Commonwealth: Prussia

-Borough and judicial offices
+Castle offices

 The most important official was the Starosta.
 He was supported by a Borough Substarosta (podstarości grodowy), Burgrave (Burgrabia), Notary (Notariusz) and Scriptor (Pisarz).
 The Borough Substarosta assisted the Starosta and in his absence acted in his name with all his powers.
 Lower city officials were the Borough Regent (rejent grodzki), Borough Notary (notariusz grodzki), Borough Scriptor (pisarz grodzki) and common clerks ("subclerks" — podpiskowie).

 In the eastern territories bordering on Russia, from 1667, a "Border Judge" cooperated with Russian judges in cases involving parties from the two countries; his rulings were final.

 Judges were chosen from among the local hereditary nobles and had little formal training; therefore the quality of the courts varied from judge to judge, and levels of corruption were high.
 Attorneys, on the other hand, were required to have professional training.
 Sometimes a court included an asesor, who assisted the judge and collected fines and fees.
 Prosecutors were extremely rare.
 Instygators maintained order and security on court grounds, and a court runner (woźny) delivered summons.